valfulton/Atlantic-ADSHADE-Peace/README.md

 Components of a Based Agent are:

 1. A verifiable TEE deployment on Phala Cloud
-1. API layer as docker image (NextJS App)
+1. A Worker Agent deployed as a docker image (NextJS App)
 1. NEAR Contract to verify a TEE's remote attestation and stack
 1. NEAR's Chain Signatures for multichain key management